How Did My Computer Get Infected?

 Tip #1: Keep Your Operating System and Web Browser Up-to-Date

 This is vitally important.
 Microsoft regularly releases security updates for Windows operating systems, whether you’re using Windows XP, Vista, or 10.
 Big collections of security updates and bug fixes are called “service packs.”
 If you are running Windows XP, as of this date, you should also have Service Pack 3 installed.
 For Vista, Service Pack 2.
 For Windows 7, service pack 1.
 Unless you have a good reason for not doing so, Automatic Updates should be turned on.
+If you use a Mac, you should also stay up to date with regular OS and browser updates.

 Tip #2: Consider Switching from Internet Explorer to Mozilla Firefox as your default web browser.

 Most people “in the know” believe that Firefox is a more secure and better-updated web browser than Internet Explorer.
+It is also considered more user-friendly and private.

 Tip #3: Do not open email attachments from people you do not know.

 Opening up unknown email attachments is one of the easiest ways to infect your computer with a virus.
+However, using spam filters in your inbox can help you reduce the likelihood of clicking on a dangerous attachment.

 Tip #4: Resist the temptation to install “free” Internet games, emoticons, desktop screensavers, and the like.